 While chronic pain is a serious condition that requires adequate treatment, there are a number of complementary and alternative medicines (CAMs) that are effective in treating chronic noncancer pain (CNP) in individuals with a history of addiction and substance abuse.
 All it takes is some research and being determined to find an effective treatment or combination of treatments for chronic pain in order to find long-term relief.

 If you or someone you love suffers from addiction with or without chronic pain, the Palm Beach Institute is here to help.
 Our recovery specialists have helped countless addicts begin the journey of recovery by finding the right addiction treatment programs to meet their individual needs.
 You can begin the journey toward a life of sobriety and fulfillment, too.
-Call us today.
+Call us today at 855-534-3574 or contact us online today.